Continuing Education Activity

 1. Abnormal energy utilization: Animal studies have revealed a prolonged hypoperfusion state of about 15 minutes, followed by vascular reperfusion leading to a disturbance in energy utilization in the hypoperfused organ.
 This disruption in the myocardium can potentially lead to a decreased utilization of creatinine kinase (CK), an enzyme involved in the energy generation required for cardiac contractility.

 2. Production of oxygen-derived free radicals and abnormal calcium flux: During the first few minutes of myocardial reperfusion, free radicals are generated that lead to reperfusion injury.
 The number of free radicals formed decreases as the number of collateral circulations around the ischemic coronaries increases during the ischemic event.
 Similarly, as the duration of the ischemic event prolongs, the number of free radicals formed also increases.
 Duration and severity of ischemia, therefore, are major contributory factors to the degree of stunned myocardium.
 Similarly, calcium levels start to elevate within 1 to 10 minutes of ischemia.
 Calcium level stays elevated even after reperfusion and precludes normal cardiac contractility.
-It is also believed that free radical along with elevated calcium generated during ischemic events and early reperfusion impair the proteins of myocardial contractile machinery or sarcoplasmic reticulum, subsequently leading to myocardial stunning.
+It is also believed that free radicals, along with elevated calcium generated during ischemic events and early reperfusion, impair the proteins of myocardial contractile machinery or sarcoplasmic reticulum, subsequently leading to myocardial stunning.

 Further, neurologic events such as hemorrhages, strokes, and seizures can cause myocardial injury leading to neurogenic stunned myocardium with features including elevated troponin, EKG changes, and left ventricular dysfunction.
 The pathophysiology behind stunned myocardium in these conditions is presumed to be sympathetic surge and autonomic dysregulation.